 The flash gas from each separation stage is compressed to a pressure equal to that from the previous separation stage and commingled with the flash gas from this stage.
 The gas

 from the third stage separator is routed via the LP (3rd stage) compressor suction cooler, 23-HA-03, to the LP compressor suction scrubber, 23-VG-03.
 Liquid condensate is pumped by the condensate recycle pump, 23-PA-01, and discharged upstream of the third stage separator and second inter-stage heater.
-The gas from the scrubber is compressed in the LP compressor, 23-KA-03, and the compressed gas is commingled with the flash gas from the second stage separator, 20-VA-02.
-The commingled gas is cooled in the MP compressor suction cooler, 23-HA-02, and routed to the MP (2nd stage) compressor suction scrubber, 23-VG-02, where condensed liquid is knocked out and commingled with the liquid from the second stage separator as well as condensate from the condensate recycle pump, 23-PA-01.
+The gas from the scrubber is compressed in the LP compressor, 23-KA-03, and the compressed gas is mixed with the flash gas from the second stage separator, 20-VA-02.
+The mixed gas is cooled in the MP compressor suction cooler, 23-HA-02, and routed to the MP (2nd stage) compressor suction scrubber, 23-VG-02, where condensed liquid is knocked out and commingled with the liquid from the second stage separator as well as condensate from the condensate recycle pump, 23-PA-01.
 The gas from the MP compressor suction scrubber is compressed in the MP compressor, 23-KA-02, and commingled with the gas from the first stage separator, 20-VA-01.
-The commingled gas is further commingled with condensate from the LT knock-out drum, 25-VG-01 (part of the dew point control unit), before being cooled in the HP (1st stage) compressor suction cooler, 23-HA-01, and with subsequent condensate knock-out in the HP compressor suction scrubber, 23-VG-01.
+The blended gas is further commingled with condensate from the LT knock-out drum, 25-VG-01 (part of the dew point control unit), before being cooled in the HP (1st stage) compressor suction cooler, 23-HA-01, and with subsequent condensate knock-out in the HP compressor suction scrubber, 23-VG-01.

 The compressed gas is cooled in the dehydration inlet cooler, 24-HA-01, before being routed to the dew point control unit.
 Gas downstream 24-HA-01 is used as fuel gas.
 The gas is further processed in the dew point control unit, including heat exchangers 25-HA-01 and 25-HA-02.
 The former is used for heat recovery with cross exchange with the dew point controlled dry gas, and 25-HA-02 is a simple cooler assumed to be cooled by a refrigerant.
 The cooled gas is routed to the LT knock-out drum, 25-VG-01, where the condensed liquid is routed to 23-VA-01/23-VG-01.
 The cold dew point controlled gas is used for cooling of the hydrocarbon wet gas in the heat exchanger 25-HA-01 before being further pressurized in the export compressor 27-KA-01.
 Before leaving the facilities, the gas is cooled in the export gas cooler, 27-HA-01.

+Figure 1 Oil and gas separation plant simulation flowsheet as implemented in DWSIM

 The key settings applied in the simulation are summarised in Table 1.
-All pumps and compressors have been specified with an adiabatic and polytropic efficiency, respectively, of 75%.
+All pumps and compressors have been specified with an adiabatic and polytropic efficiency, respectively, of

+75%.
 Equipment pressure drops are only specified for heat exchangers as detailed in [1].

 Table 1 Simulation settings